 We have an in-house procurement department which provides a comprehensive service that enables Trust staff to buy goods and services correctly and effectively.
 The procurement team currently influences a large percentage of the Trust’s total annual non-pay expenditure of £44M.

 All public sector organisations are publicly accountable for the money they spend on behalf of taxpayers and they are required to make sure that their purchasing and tendering procedures are fair, transparent, satisfy all procurement rules/laws and deliver value for money.

 The procurement team purchases goods and services on behalf of the Trust and in doing so ensures that we fully comply with all statutory internal and external procurement rules.

-The Trust has a sustainable procurement strategy (PDF, 602KB) to ensure good procurement practices and the development of ethical supply chains.
+The Trust has a procurement strategy to ensure good procurement practices and the development of ethical supply chains.
 A sustainable approach recognises the broader impacts of our actions and aims to minimise any adverse effects.

 Sustainable procurement is about taking environmental and social factors into account in purchasing decisions.
 It’s about looking at what products are made of, where they come from, and who has made them.
 It’s also about considering whether the item is necessary at all.
 Ultimately it aims to minimise the environmental and social impacts of the purchases we make.